 Interactive Shopping Experiences

 Shoppers visit brick-and-mortar stores so they can get up close and personal with the product and brand, exploring, touching, and trying on merchandise before making a purchase.
-There’s intrinsic excitement to this process – but when AI is used to heighten the in-store experience, retailers can create an even more memorable encounter that increases the likelihood for continued engagement.
+There’s intrinsic excitement to this process – but when AI is used to heighten the in-store experience, retailers can create an even more memorable encounter that increases the likelihood of continued engagement.

 Some examples of these customer-facing, AI-driven technologies include in-store navigation services, cashierless checkout, augmented reality (AR) tech for virtual “try-ons,” and even virtual shopping assistants available via customers’ mobile devices.

 The shared goal behind each of these offerings is to make the shopping process simpler and more enjoyable.
-This is to say, brands aren’t using AI to snag a quick sale.
+This is to say brands aren’t using AI to snag a quick sale.
 They’re investing in these technologies in order to retain loyal customers for the long term – while simultaneously leveraging the marketing buzz that often comes along with new and exciting tech.

 Sephora has seen great success with its machine-learning-driven Color IQ platform, which scans the surface of a visitor’s skin to provide a personalized foundation and concealer shade recommendation.
-The brand’s AR tool, Sephora Virtual Artist, is an equally engaging in-store feature that scans shoppers’ faces and allows them to test products and experiment with the latest beauty trends without touching a single sponge, brush, or wand (though this is, of course, still an option).
+The brand’s AR tool, Sephora Virtual Artist, is an equally engaging in-store feature that scans shoppers’ faces and allows them to test products and experiment with the latest beauty trends without touching a single sponge, brush, or wand (though this is, of course, is still an option).

 As we’ve touched on in prior blog posts, AI has a tremendous amount of potential for retail facilities management, and AI-powered technology is already available in a variety of iterations to FM professionals.
 These range from advanced work order management and preventive maintenance scheduling software to smart energy consumption and space utilization technology.